 Now you are in the DJB company's SECURE system.
-The Chief Financial Officer (CFO) of DJB uses a program called snote (a.k.a. secure note) to record confidential messages.
+The Chief Financial Officer (CFO) of DJB uses a program called snote (secure note) to record confidential messages.
 You can find the program snote and a confidential document secret at /home/cfo.